honestflix/comtensor/README.md

     python3 -m pip install -r requirements.txt
     ```

+## Running Python Scripts

+We can run each subnet code according to their own guide.

+ex.
+For Healthcare subnet, please read [crossvals/healthcare/readme.md](./crossvals/healthcare/readme.md)

 ## How to contribute

 - Make sub-directory in `crossvals` directory and name it with subnet name.